JarrodKane/Gatsby-Blog/README.md

 # Gatsby blog

-<p>Objective of this project was to use Gatsby and react to create my own personal blog.
+Objective of this project is to use Gatsby and react to create my own personal blog.
-The blog is to be used to present my learnings, trainnig, and a place to share my podcast </p>
+The blog is a place to share my thoughts.
+It uses the netlify CMS as a backend and sign in, react hooks are used for context to toggle the color scheme, and BEM css is used in the project

 ---